wwfish/tflite-model-maker-workaround/README.md

 - Training checkpoints data in checkpoints folder

 *There are a few steps that require you to type Y to proceed with installation.
 So run one cell at a time and monitor until training begins.*

+**Because of the way Google Colab works you need to activate your conda environment with the `%%shell` command everytime you want to run any command in the environment you've installed (Python 3.9).
+If you don't it will revert back to the default Colab environment (Python 3.10).**

 1. Open New Workbook in Colab